higherorderfunctor/snmp-fetch/README.rst

 Prerequisites
 """""""""""""

 Snmp-fetch requires python 3.7, a c++17 compiler (currently only supports gcc-8), and cmake 3.12.4+.
 No other user installed dependencies should be required for building this package.
-Installation may take some time as the build script will download and build pybind11, boost, and a light-weight configured version of net-snmp within the package.
+Installation may take some time as the cmake script will download and build pybind11, boost, and a light-weight configured version of net-snmp within the package.

 Installation
 """"""""""""